MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/file-api-configuration.md

 -   **Native protection** - the file is protected to an AD RMS format based on its MIME type (file name extension).
 -   **PFile protection** - the file is protected to the AD RMS Protected File (PFile) format.

-For more information about supported file formats, see **File API File Support Details** in this topic.
+For more information about supported file formats, see **File API File Support Details** in this article.

 ## Key/Key Value types and descriptions